google/ctfscoreboard/README.md

 6. Set up your favorite python application server, optionally behind a webserver.
 You'll want to use main.app as your WSGI handler.
    Tested with uwsgi + nginx.
 Not tested with anything else, let me know if you have success.
+Sample configs are in doc/.

 7. Register a user.
 The first user registed is automatically made an admin.
    You probably want to register your user before your players get access.